-Role Level A-C Level D Level E Chair Must be the College Pro Vice- Chancellor, unless a Head of School or Deputy Dean / Associate Dean Teaching or Research is nominated by the College Pro Vice-Chancellor.
-Must be the Deputy Vice- Chancellor (Academic) or Deputy Vice-Chancellor (Research and Innovation) unless a College Pro Vice-Chancellor is nominated by the Deputy Vice-Chancellor.
-Must be the Vice-Chancellor, unless a Deputy Vice-Chancellor is nominated by the Vice-Chancellor.
+Role Level A-C Level D Level E Chair Must be the College Pro Vice- Chancellor or Division Pro Vice- Chancellor, unless a Head of School or Deputy Dean / Associate Dean Teaching or Research, or equivalent within a Division is nominated by the College Pro Vice-Chancellor or Division Pro Vice-Chancellor.
+Must be the Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (Research and Innovation) or Deputy Vice-Chancellor Engagement and Equity, unless a College Pro Vice- Chancellor or Division Pro Vice- Chancellor is nominated by the Deputy Vice-Chancellor.
+Must be the Vice- Chancellor, unless a Deputy Vice-Chancellor is nominated by the Vice- Chancellor.

-Role Level A-C Level D Level E Minimum Membership Requirements - Head of School (or nominee if acting as Chair) Senior lecturer external to the School in which the appointment is to be made Any additional members as appointed by the College Pro Vice-Chancellor or Vice-Chancellor (as appropriate). - College Pro Vice-Chancellor, unless a Deputy Dean / Associate Dean Teaching or Research is nominated by the College Pro Vice-Chancellor Head of School, Institute or Centre Professor external to the School in which the appointment is to be made Any additional members as nominated by the Pro Vice-Chancellor.
+Role Level A-C Level D Level E Minimum Membership Requirements Head of School, or equivalent within a Division (or nominee if acting as Chair).
+Senior lecturer external to the School in which the appointment is to be made.
+Any additional members as appointed by the College Pro Vice-Chancellor, Division Pro Vice-Chancellor or Vice- Chancellor (as appropriate).
+College Pro Vice-Chancellor or Division Pro Vice-Chancellor, unless a Deputy Dean / Associate Dean Teaching or Research, or equivalent within a Division, is nominated by the College Pro Vice-Chancellor or Division Pro Vice-Chancellor.
+Head of School, Institute or Centre, or equivalent within a Division.
+Professor external to the School in which the appointment is to be made.
+Any additional members as nominated by the College Pro Vice- Chancellor.
 Deputy Vice-Chancellor.
-Pro Vice-Chancellor (College and/or other).
-Head of School, Institute or Centre.
+College Pro Vice- Chancellor or Division Pro Vice-Chancellor.
+Head of School, Institute or Centre, or equivalent within a Division.
 Deputy Dean / Associate Dean Teaching or Research as appropriate.
 Professor external to the University appointed by the convenor (as appropriate).
 Senior business/industry person appointed by the convenor (as appropriate).
 Any additional members as appointed by the Deputy Vice-Chancellor or Vice-Chancellor (as appropriate).